matt-dray/wc18-age/README.md

 How many players at World Cup 2018 were older than you?
 A surefire way to make yourself feel old.

-App is live here: https://mattdray.shinyapps.io/wc18-age/
+App is live here: https://mattdray.shinyapps.io/wc18-age/ (hosted on a free account, so will max out after 25 hours of use per month).

 A minimal app made for a laugh.
 Might never be completed properly.

+## Testimonials

+Some constructive feedback from colleagues:

+> Very depressing

+> I knew I was too old to become a great footballer

+> Just what I needed to see

 ## Data